View Source Axon (Axon v0.7.0)

 Returns a node's immediate input options.

-Returns a model's output shape from the given input template.
+Returns a model's output template from the given input template.

 Returns a node's immediate parameters.